Raj Gandhi

 Directed reading program

 The directed reading program is organized by the Cornell mathematics department.
-The program pairs undergraduate students studying mathematics at Cornell (mentees) with mathematics Ph.D. students at Cornell (mentors).
-The mentee and mentor together read a mathematics textbook of mutual interest for one semester.
+The program pairs Cornell undergraduate students studying mathematics ("mentees") with Cornell mathematics Ph.D. students ("mentors"), who go on to read a mathematics textbook together for one semester.

 Fall 2022

-My mentee and I are currently reading "Arithmetic of Elliptic Curves" by Joseph H. Silverman.
+My mentee and I read the first three chapters of "Arithmetic of Elliptic Curves" by Joseph H. Silverman.